YonathanGuez/ocp-acm-cluster-provisioner/README.md

 The Red Hat Demo Platform will provide you:

-- URL link User and Password to openshift ACM
+- RHACM/OpenShift Access Information: URL link, User and Password to openshift ACM
-- AWS ID,KEY and BASE_DOMAIN
+- AWS Access Information: AWS ID,KEY and BASE_DOMAIN

 ## Table of Contents